HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

  - Memory avialabiltiy scenarios for each switch in the network:
 	 - 100%,75%,50%,25%

-> The memory avialability refers to hte aount of table etnries to offload a swtich can recevie.
-FOr example, 100% mean all switches in the network can receive all table entries, whereas 25% means the swtiches can receive only 25% of the table entries to offload.
+> The memory avialability refers to the amount of table entries a swtich can receive.
+For example, 100% means all switches in the network can receive all table entries, whereas 25% means the switches can receive only 25% of the table entries to offload.

-Before running the experiments, first it is necessary to fix some parts of the code.
-If you haven't run the "Data plane parameters evaluation" you can skip this part.
-Otherwise, go back to the [data plane parameters evaluation](#data-plane-parameters-evaluation), and perfrom the opposite action in the code.
-THis means that if the action was to comment, you need to uncomment the section mentioned code and vice=versa.
+Before conducting the experiments, it is necessary to adjust some parts of the code.
+If you haven't run the "Data plane parameters evaluation" you can skip this step.
+Otherwise, go back to the [data plane parameters evaluation](#data-plane-parameters-evaluation), check the modifications done, and perform the opposite action in the code.
+This means that if the action was to comment, you need to uncomment the mentioned code and vice-versa.

 The dataplane parameters are set to: _N_ = 200, _T_ = 10, and _W_ = 16384, just like in the papers experiments.

-To start the evaluation, first, create an output folder in any location you like; for example:
+To start the evaluation, create an output folder in any location you like; for example:
 ```
 mkdir ~/Documents/algorithms_evaluation
 ```

-Then, run the following command in the terminal:
+Then, enter the `algorithms_evaluation/` folder in the `testing` directory, and run the following command in the terminal:
 ```
 ./algorithms_evaluation ~/Documents/algorithms_evaluation
 ```

-> Always provide the full path, not a relative path, for the output folder parameter.
+> Always provide the full path, rather than a relative path, for the output folder parameter.

 This evaluation takes a long time, but not as long as the dataplane parameters evaluation.

 The last step is to generate the CSV table with all results and plot the graphs.
-For this, install Jupyter if you havent:
+For this, install Jupyter if you haven't:

 ```
 pip install jupyterlab